natcap/invest.users-guide/source/en/urban_mental_health.rst

 To estimate changes in health risk or benefits resulting from landscape modifications—such as those driven by land use planning or land cover change—nature exposure must be assessed under both baseline and scenario conditions.

 The baseline nature exposure is the actual level of greenness as measured by the average NDVI within a user-defined search radius (or buffer distance) around each residence (here, we use population pixel as the proxy in this model).
 Given the potential mental health benefits of blue spaces, it would be ideal to include them in exposure assessments to more fully capture the diverse contributions of natural environments to human well-being.
 However, water bodies typically exhibit negative NDVI values, and there is currently insufficient empirical scientific evidence to derive a reliable effect size for blue space exposure using NDVI as a proxy.
 Consequently, the current version of the model provides an option to exclude (mask out) pixels classified as water bodies from the greenness exposure assessment.
-However, if users have access to robust, peer-reviewed effect sizes linking NDVI-based blue space exposure to health outcomes, they may choose to retain water bodies in the analysis.
+However, if users have access to robust, peer-reviewed effect sizes linking NDVI-based blue space exposure to health outcomes, they may choose to retain water bodies for a seperate model run and analysis.

 Nature exposure under a scenario condition can be estimated using one of the two options elaborated as follows, designed to leverage the best available scientific knowledge while enhancing communication with policymakers.
 Each option is detailed in the following subsections.

 NE estimation [option 1] - Translating LULC to NDVI with attribute mapping
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 The first approach estimates scenario-based nature exposure using land use and land cover (LULC) maps, which are widely used in other InVEST models and real-world urban planning applications.
 To apply this method, users must provide both a baseline LULC map and a scenario LULC map (e.g., reflecting future or counterfactual conditions).
-The change in nature exposure (ΔNE) is then derived by translating LULC categories into corresponding NDVI values, based on established statistical relationships between land cover types and NDVI.
+The change in nature exposure (ΔNE) is then derived by translating LULC categories into corresponding NDVI values, based on statistical relationships between land cover types and NDVI.
+This relationship can either be derived by the user before running the model, or can be automatically calculated by the model if the user provide an NDVI map.
 For example, forested areas typically exhibit higher NDVI values than bare or built-up land.

 To enable this translation, users are required to supply a LULC attribute table that assigns an average or median NDVI value to each LULC type (see Table 1 for an example).
 Using this attribute table, the model computes :math:`NE_{baseline}` and :math:`NE_{scenario}` from the respective LULC maps, allowing for an estimation of ΔNE that reflects the projected landscape changes.